-Compare US Open tennis betting odds from the top bookies plus claim free bets from the top bookies.
+Compare 2018 Wimbledon tennis betting odds from the top bookies plus claim free bets from the top bookies.

 Many Tennis Betting Options

 The top online bookies offer odds on all aspects of tennis betting.
 As well as tournament odds on the outright winner, they bet on each match and the set scores.
 You can even wager whether there will be a tie break in a set and peruse up to 20 other different markets.

 Gambling on this racket sport has certainly come of age.
 The appetite has now extended far beyond the big four big tournaments that make up the Grand Slams.
 You can now bet live, in play, with an online bookmaker or sportsbook on a first round match in a tournament somewhere you have probably never heard of between players whose recent performances you will almost certainly have to look up if, indeed, you have heard of them at all.

 The ATP (Association of Tennis Professionals) organises over 70 international competitions across the globe, throughout the year, and they are just the tip of the iceberg from a punting perspective.
 You can even bet on the chances of rain or other climatic disruptions forcing Wimbledon to be extended into an additional week.
 On certain occasions you may even be able to stake on the colour of the dress some of the top female players will be wearing.

 While the types of bet available are extensive and the subject of them can verge on the outright ridiculous, the national volume of turnover for any individual country is largely dictated by the overall popularity of the sport in that country and, perhaps most significantly, on the quality and popularity of that country’s own players, especially in the men’s game.

 Tennis betting seems to be fuelled primarily by patriotic punting on national heroes.
 While it is enjoying an upsurge in the UK on the back of Andy Murray mania, the reverse trend is true across the pond in the US.